espressif/esptool/README.md

 # esptool.py

-A Python-based, open source, platform independent, utility to communicate with the ROM bootloader in Espressif ESP8266.
+A Python-based, open source, platform independent, utility to communicate with the ROM bootloader in Espressif ESP8266 & ESP32 chips.

 esptool.py was started by Fredrik Ahlberg (@[themadinventor](https://github.com/themadinventor/)) as an unofficial community project.
 It is now also supported by Espressif.
 Current primary maintainer is Angus Gratton (@[projectgus](https://github.com/projectgus/)).